Smoked Baked Beans is a wonderfully indulgent way to impress your guests with some delicious homemade smoked baked beans!

 Made this recipe and loved it?!
 We would love it if you would take a minute and leave a star rating and review – it is also helpful if you made any substitutions or changes to the recipe to share that as well.
 THANK YOU!Print

 Smoked Baked Beans – the perfect side dish for your summer cookouts!

 - 2 teaspoons garlic, minced

 - 3 cans pork and beans

 - 1/4 cup of your favorite BBQ sauce (I would recommend a smoky-flavored one)

 - 1/4 cup coconut sugar

 - 1/4 cup yellow mustard

-- In skillet, cook bacon in batches, cooking until some fat has rendered and bacon is partially cooked.
+- In a 12 inch cast iron skillet, cook bacon in batches, cooking until some fat has rendered and bacon is partially cooked.

 - Remove bacon and let rest on plate.